- Go 99.1%

 claudia plugin disable <name> # disable plugin for this profile

-claudia plugin -d <name> # remove plugin from seed
+claudia plugin rm <name> # remove plugin from this profile

-claudia plugin seed -- <args...> # install shared plugins
+claudia plugin seed -- <args...> # populate the seed set for new profiles

-claudia memory # list memories for current project
+claudia memory list # list current project + profile-global memories

 claudia memory show <name> # print memory body

-claudia memory add # draft a new memory in $EDITOR
+claudia memory add --scope project # draft a new project memory in $EDITOR

 claudia memory edit <name> # open memory in $EDITOR

-claudia memory rm <name>... # delete memory and strip from MEMORY.md
+claudia memory rm --scope profile <name> # delete a profile-global memory outright

 Running claudia with no arguments is the main workflow: it ensures the